 Unlike Auschwitz and Birkenau, Terezín Concentration Camp was not an extermination camp, but thousands still died within the walls due to poor living conditions, malnutrition and disease.
 At the end of World War II, only ten percent of the inhabitants had survived.
 It is estimated that 33,000 prisoners died there, while tens of thousands more were shipped off to their next destination – including Auschwitz-Birkenau, Treblinka and Sobibór.
 By the end of the war, it was estimated that there were only 17,000 survivors of Terezín Concentration Camp.

-Another use of Terezín Concentration Camp was used to spread propaganda of the conditions of this and other similar ghettos.
+Terezín Concentration Camp was used to spread propaganda about the conditions of this and other similar ghettos.
 In an effort to fool Western Allies, Nazis portrayed Terezín Concentration Camp as a center for culture and art.
 Performances and shows were put on by prisoners for SS Officers and other staff of the camp.
 The International Red Cross and Danish Red Cross even visited, to check in and to confirm or deny the conditions of the ghetto that had been circulating, but in the end they were satisfied with what they had witnessed.
 In fact, a plan was put in place to beautify the camp and disguise the terrible living conditions.
 The prisoners renovated and painted the barracks and even planted gardens around the camp.

 Even a propaganda video was filmed at the Terezín Concentration Camp to show the splendid living conditions and protection provided by the Third Reich.
 The film was made as the war was coming to an end so it was never completed, nor distributed, but a few screenings were shown and the remaining copies were destroyed.